‘Days Of Our Lives’ Star Arianne Zucker Talks Donald Trump’s ‘Access Hollywood’ Tape And His Claim It’s A Fake

-Days of Our Lives (DOOL) alum, Arianne Zucker is puzzled how Donald Trump could apologize for comments he said on the 2005 Access Hollywood tape, then 13 months later claim the tape is a forgery.
+Days of Our Lives (DOOL) alum Arianne Zucker is puzzled how Donald Trump could apologize for comments he said on the 2005 Access Hollywood tape, then 13 months later claim the tape is a forgery.
 Zucker said that she wasn’t present on the bus when Trump made the graphic comments about women, but she is “puzzled” how he could deny its authenticity.

 According to Entertainment Weekly, Arianne told Anderson Cooper that she doesn’t see how the tape could be a fake since the whole world heard Donald Trump’s voice on the tape.
 She added that she witnessed the president on the Access Hollywood bus when he appeared on Days of Our Lives.